-It is always important to keep an eye on how the markets are generally faring.
+It is always essential to keep an eye on how the markets are generally faring.
 When ad spending is falling in bad economic times, it’s natural that buyers will be less likely to pay a premium.
-Timing is important when selling!
+Timing is essential when selling!

 2.7 What are the Assets of the Business?

 Finally, when you sell, consider all the assets you are selling, including any intellectual property, content, physical assets, and code assets.
-Everything contributes to the business’s total worth, from brand trademarks to the website’s design, the special code you’ve had developed, and the sheer volume of articles you might have.
+Everything contributes to the business’s total worth, from brand trademarks to the website’s design, the unique code you’ve developed, and the sheer volume of articles you might have.

-While numerical valuations are useful for quickly quantifying what a site might be worth, keep in mind that they are only guides.
+While numerical evaluations are helpful for quickly quantifying what a site might be worth, keep in mind that they are only guides.

 Ultimately a site is worth what someone is willing to pay for it.
 Still, in terms of numerical valuations, all sorts of equations are possible, including: